 Classic Easy Meyer Lemon Bars With Shortbread Crust

-Lemon Bar Ingredients:
+Lemon Bar Ingredients

 I love this lemon bar recipe because not only is it simple to make with a delicious filling with a buttery press in crust but it also requires just a few ingredients.
 Here is what you will need:

-- Flour: I used all purpose flour in the base and the filling.
+- FLOUR: I used all purpose flour in the base and the filling.
 It is needed to give structure to the filling.
 I have never used Gluten free 1-1 flour in the filling before but it works great for the crust and should work in the filling too.

-How to make Lemon Bars:
+How to Make Homemade Lemon Bars:

-- Bake: Pour the filling on the warm crust, then bake for around 20-25 minutes or until the center is just about set.I usually start checking it after the 15-18 minute mark.
+- Bake: Pour the filling on the warm crust, reduce oven temp then bake for around 20-22 minutes or until the center is just about set.
+I usually start checking it after the 18 minute mark.
 I recommend you do that too as oven temperatures vary.

 - AIR BUBBLES ON TOP OF BAKED LEMON BARS: The air bubbles on top of the baked lemon bars are completely normal.
 It’s the air from the mixture rising to the surface.
 They come from the air of the beaten eggs.
 They rise to the surface when the eggs cook in the filling.
 Regardless, the lemon bars taste the same and after dusting them with confectioners’ sugar the bubbles won’t be visible.
 You can try to gently whisk or stir the eggs and filling trying to reduce the amount of air incorporated but its one of those things that if you don’t beat them enough your eggs won’t be incorporated enough and you definitely don’t want that.
+They can also create a foamy white layer - do not sweat it - this happens with this sort of lemon bar.
+The powdered sugar will cover any bubbles.

 - WHAT PAN IS BEST FOR BAKING LEMON BARS: I have heard that using metal pans lends a bit of metallic flavour to the lemon filling in the bars.
 That makes sense because acidic things do affect food cooked in reactive cookware but I really didn’t notice it when I used my coated metal pan.
 Lining the pan with parchment paper definitely will help if you only have a metal pan to use otherwise you can use a glass baking dish or a ceramic one as well.
+I find with this recipe a metal pan yields a more crips crust and usually needs less baking time so keep an eye on the bars while they bake if you are using a metal pan

 - CAN I MAKE THESE BARS INTO A LEMON CURD TART: Absolutely you can.
 You can easily make these in a 9 inch round tart pan with a removable bottom.
 Same baking time same measurements just in tart form.